sambacha/governance-templates/PROJECT_CHARTER.md

 8.1.
 Term.
-This Project Charter shall remain in effect until the Steering Committee votes to terminate the Project as described in Section 8.3 below, or, if at any time the Project is inactive for more than 1 year, FINOS may terminate the Project with notice to all Participants.
+This Project Charter shall remain in effect until the Steering Committee votes to terminate the Project as described in Section 8.3 below, or, if at any time the Project is inactive for more than 1 year, ${GITHUB_ORG} may terminate the Project with notice to all Participants.

 8.2.
 Withdrawal or Termination.
 A Participant may withdraw from a Working Group